Current Winter Operations - 2021

 About Conditions Update:

 We make every effort to update this page in a timely manner.
 While most operations have resumed, changes to programs, operating hours or facility closings may occur without warning.
 Before traveling to the park, feel free to call ahead to check on current operations at 435-471-2209.
-Golden Spike employees are dedicated to maintaining full operations and appreciate your support and patience during this time.
+Golden Spike employees are dedicated to maintaining full operations and appreciate your support and patience during these uncertain times.